 Also the amount of vulnerabilities either in php or in Wordpress increased.
-Those weren’t patched as frequently as I’ liked.
+Those weren't patched as frequently as I would have liked.
 And furthermore the load of attacks specially on Wordpress components increased over the time.

 This post is not a cookbook, there are enough out there for the different parts needed.
 It's more a report with links to the pages which helped me during the process.

 There are many static site generators out there.
 The thing most of the generators have in common is that they are based on some frameworks and you end up installing runtimes and frameworks before you can begin to work with the generator itself.

 Hugo is a single executable and works out of the box.
 There are also some themes available to give you a jump start.

 After I'd decided to go away from Wordpress I did some research on the options.
 During this research I became aware that I could also migrate the existing comments over to static system by using disqus.
 This is task I completed a few days before the migration.